SenseNet/sn-blob-mssqlfs/README.md

 > No. Please do not start using FileStream now, it is a legacy feature.
 We recommend using one of the available modern [blob providers](https://community.sensenet.com/docs/blob-provider).

 ## Usage
-We assume you already have the FileStream feature installed in sensenet (if not, this package is not for you).
-Please install the NuGet package above, set `SqlFileStreamBlobProvider` as the blob provider and `SqlFileStreamBlobMetaDataProvider` as the metadata provider either in the web.config (see the blob provider article above for configuration) or using the new [repository builder API](build-repository.md).
+We assume you already have the FileStream feature installed in sensenet and there are binaries stored in the FileStream column (if not, this package is not for you).
+Please install the NuGet package above to be able to access the new blob provider for FileStream.

-> **Important**: you have to set both of the providers above to make this feature work.
+### Migration mode
+The recommended approach is to install this provider along with a new external provider (e.g. [MongoDb](https://community.sensenet.com/docs/mongodb-provider)).
+This way you will be able to migrate your binaries stored in the FileStream column to a more modern blob provider.

+1. Set `SqlFileStreamBlobMetaDataProvider` as the *blob metadata provider* either in the web.config (see the blob provider article above for configuration) or using the new [repository builder API](build-repository.md).
+This is necessary for the system to recognize FileStream column information.
+2. Set the new external blob provider of your choice that you want to use from now on.

+> If you do not set an external provider, the system will save files back to the SQL database - which is an absolutely acceptable option.

+At this point you will have to write a simple tool that iterates through all the files that are stored in the FileStream column and save their binaries through the GetStream/SetStream API of the binary data class.

+After migrating all the binaries from the FileStream column to a new blob provider you may freely **remove this package** and the blob metadata provider configuration from your application.

+### Legacy mode
+In case you still want to *save* your binaries into the FileStream column in SQL Server, you have to configure this new provider as the external provider.

+> Please note that there can be only one external provider in the system **for writing**.
+For reading there can be any number of them, they just have to be present in the app domain as libraries.

+1. Set `SqlFileStreamBlobMetaDataProvider` as the *blob metadata provider* either in the web.config (see the blob provider article above for configuration) or using the new [repository builder API](build-repository.md).
+This is necessary for the system to recognize FileStream column information.
+2. Set `SqlFileStreamBlobProvider` as the blob provider.